NaveenKaliannan/guide-to-good-software/DevOps/Networking.md

 3. Switches forward data in the form of frames, while routers forward data in the form of packets.
 4. Switches have less collision and less routing complexity compared to routers.
 5. Routers are generally more expensive than switches.
-* **TCP/IP (Transmission Control Protocol/Internet Protocol)** model is a conceptual framework used to describe the functions of network communication.
-It is a simpler, four-layer model compared to the more detailed seven-layer OSI (Open Systems Interconnection) model
-1. Application Layer: This is the top layer that interacts directly with applications and protocols like HTTP, FTP, SMTP, etc. It provides network services to applications.
-2. Transport Layer: Responsible for end-to-end communication and data transfer, providing features like error correction and flow control.
-The main protocols at this layer are TCP and UDP.
-3. Internet Layer: Also known as the Network layer, this layer handles logical addressing and routing of data between networks.
-The primary protocol is IP (Internet Protocol).
-4. Network Access Layer: This bottom layer deals with the physical network hardware and data link protocols for node-to-node data transfer.
-It corresponds to the Physical and Data Link layers of the OSI model.
-5. The key differences between the TCP/IP and OSI models are:
-- TCP/IP has a more simplified, four-layer structure compared to OSI's seven layers.
-- TCP/IP combines the Presentation and Session layers of OSI into its Application layer.
-- TCP/IP follows a more horizontal, connectionless approach, while OSI uses a vertical, connection-oriented model.
-- Overall, the TCP/IP model provides a practical, widely-adopted framework for network communication that has been fundamental to the development and growth of the internet.
 * **Host-to-host communication** refers to the ability for computers (hosts) to directly communicate with each other over a network, rather than requiring all traffic to pass through a central system.
 1. ARPANET was the first network to enable direct communication between computers, rather than requiring all traffic to pass through a central system.
 2. This was achieved through the use of a distributed routing algorithm, where each node (computer) on the network was equipped with a special-purpose computer called an Interface Message Processor (IMP) responsible for routing data packets.